California Voting Rights Act: Sanchez v. City of Modesto

 In 2004, the Lawyers Committee for Civil Rights filed a suit under the CVRA against the City of Modesto on behalf of three Latino residents.
-The committee claimed that racially polarized voting was keeping Latinos out of office; the city had had only one Latino council member since 1911 even though the Latino population exceeded 25 percent.
-The County Superior Court Judge, Roger Beauchesne, sided with the city and declared the law unconstitutional.
+The committee claimed that racially-polarized voting was keeping Latinos out of office; the city had had only one Latino council member since 1911 even though the Latino population exceeded 25 percent.
+County Superior Court Judge Roger Beauchesne sided with the city and declared the law unconstitutional.
 Beauchesne said the law showed preference to minorities without requiring them to demonstrate need and ruled that the requirement for the city to pay attorney's fees was an unconstitutional gift of money.
 The case was appealed to the 5th District Court of Appeals who struck down the initial ruling, siding with the law.
 The city appealed the case to the California Supreme Court, claiming that the law allowed reverse racism and constituted unconstitutional affirmative action.
 The state Supreme Court refused to hear the case and sent it case back to trial court.

 The case ended in settlement after the city voted on a ballot measure to use district voting by 2009.
 Although the city settled, they were still responsible for paying $3 million in fees for the defendants' lawyers.

 Gomez v.
 Hanford Joint Union School District

-In July 2003, the school district of Hanford was sued by Latino voters (backed by civil rights organizations) under the CVRA; the suit claimed that racially polarized voting had negatively affected the ability of Latinos to assume office (there had not been a Latino on the district's board of trustees in 20 years, despite a population that was 38 percent Latino).
+In July 2003, the school district of Hanford was sued by Latino voters, backed by civil rights organizations, under the CVRA; the suit claimed that racially-polarized voting had negatively affected the ability of Latinos to assume office (there had not been a Latino on the district's board of trustees in 20 years despite a population that was 38 percent Latino).
 The city chose to settle and agreed to use by district voting for the board of trustees.
 It was the first case to be settled under the CVRA.
 Although the case never went to trial, the district had to pay $110,000 in attorney's fees to the plaintiffs as a part of the settlement.